streamx-hub/streamx-blueprints/services/processing/data-collector/README.md

 - `output-data-type` - optional; type set on produced data object; if configured, overrides the type returned from collector implementation
 - `collector` - id of the collector used to process the data
-- `properties` - properties map specific for the connector
+- `properties` - properties map specific for the connector.
+  Each property name must contain only lowercase ascii letters in properties file, or only uppercase ascii letters in mesh file.

 Examples: